 “What’s wrong?”
 Alyssa asked, offering Qiao Qiao a smile.
 “You ordered all these foods just to stare at them?”

-Qiao Qiao shook her head, pondering why she was getting so emotional lately, so easily distracted.
+Qiao Qiao shook her head, wondering why she was getting so emotional lately, so easily distracted.
 “It’s just that I haven’t seen you for a long time.”

 Alyssa gave Qiao Qiao an amused smile.
 “I came to your place several times to visit, you know.”